Posted on March 27, 2018 by Jenn Zatopek

 For me, writing is not only an activity to do in solitude but one that pulls me into the embrace of humanity, the embrace of a God who works in the economy of grace, through others, nature, community, and time.
 I write because I long to connect with others whose lives reflect the desire to rise above the difficulties they face each day.

 So just imagine you and I are having a cup of tea together at my house.
-I put water in the electric kettle in my front room tea station and grab a couple of my favorite mugs off the black rack on my wall above the painting of the joyful woman, and you and I sit down together over a cup of tea, a meal, and we break bread together.
-Truly, this is what writing feels like, and I have no better explanation than that.
+I put water in the electric kettle in my tea station and grab a couple of my favorite mugs off the black rack on my wall above the painting of the joyful woman.
+You and I sit down together over a cup of tea, a meal, and we break bread together.
+Truly, this is what writing feels like, and this metaphor uplifts and fortifies me for the daily journey.

 I am nothing if not a bit earnest and serious in my love for God and for others and and writing, and I thank you, again, for going on this journey with me.